 - Online Information: As of 2018, Friendsot.org (Friends of the Ouachita Trail / FoOT) is your best source for up-to-date information on anything and everything to do with the Ouachita Trail.
 Click here for a comprehensive list of OT related businesses & websites.

-- Maps & GPS: See Ouachitamaps.com for free downloadable topographic maps (29 in total) and GPS information for the entire trail.
-Excellent resource.
-Ouachita Mountain Hikers also has topo maps and elevation profiles.
+- Maps & GPS: 1.
+See Ouachitamaps.com for free downloadable topographic maps (29 in total) and GPS information for the entire trail.
+Excellent resource; 2.
+Ouachita Mountain Hikers has topo maps and elevation profiles for the OT; 3.
+As of 2018, Atlas Guides (Guthook) has an app for the trail, which forms part of a larger Arkansas Guide package, that includes the Ozark Highlands Trail and the Buffalo River Trail.

 - Resupply: I highly recommend resupplying in Story, AR (population 197).
 Situated close to the halfway mark of the OT, Story has everything that a hiker needs in the form of the Bluebell Cafe – restaurant, gas station, grocery store, live music venue and all-around community centre.
 The Bluebell accepts mail drops and you may even be able to organise a shuttle back to the trail (Note: Hitching is easy if a shuttle can’t be arranged).